 6. Make Eye Contact

-Always make eye contact with the members of your audience.
+Making eye contact will help you be present with your audience.
 Be sure to cover everyone over the course of your presentation.
 If the audience is large, look at sections of the room.
 Don’t forget the people in the back and along the sides.

 Never speak when you are not looking at the audience.
 If you must refer to your notes or turn to look at the presentation slide, stop talking, get your bearings, look back at the audience and continue speaking.